From 2020 to 2021, the overall value of Azerbaijani exported products accelerated by 61.6% compared to $13.7 billion during 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Azerbaijan has highly positive net exports in the international trade of crude oil and, to a lesser extent, petroleum gases and refined oils.
-In turn, these cashflows indicate Azerbaijan’s strong competitive advantages under the category called mineral fuels including oil.
+Azerbaijan has highly positive net exports in the international trade of crude oil and, to a lesser extent, petroleum gases and electrical energy.
+In turn, these cashflows indicate Azerbaijan’s strong competitive advantages under the mineral fuels-related category.

 Products Causing Azerbaijan’s Worst Trade Deficits